5 Critical Steps to Mend a Broken Heart

 Everything’s perfect until it’s not.

 Somehow, in spite of the love, distance crept in.
-I felt space between us, but thought it was a bump in the road, a dip that every couple experiences and we could work through it.
+I felt the space between us, but thought it was a bump in the road, a dip that every couple experiences and we would work through it.

 Anyway, he did all the requisite boyfriend-ly duties when one’s girlfriend is sick, but he wasn’t emotionally present.
 Something had shifted.
 There was space between us and it gave me a sick feeling in my stomach.
 When I talked to him about it, I sobbed and told him I loved him (I’m a crier).
 I asked him not to give up on us, reminded him we had so much that was worth saving.
 Apparently, he didn’t feel the same way because he broke up with me a week later.